 In this post, we begin a new section in John’s Gospel, Jesus’ final instructions to his disciples before his death and resurrection.
 Jesus begins this intimate teaching with his disciples in the upper room where He had his last supper (Mark 14:15).
 This meal was the traditional Passover Seder (Matt 26:17ff).
 The Seder begins with the words, “Why is this night different from all other nights?”
 The disciples probably answered that question in the same way Jews do today: Because we were slaves in Egypt, but the LORD brought us forth out of Egypt with a mighty hand, and with an outstretched arm.
-As Christians, however, we know that Jesus delivered us with both arms outstretched, and with both hands nailed to a cross.
+(Deut 26:8) As Christians, we know that Jesus delivered us with both arms outstretched, and with both hands nailed to a cross.
 After they leave the upper room, they will make their way to the Mount of Olives as Jesus continues the discourse.
 We will be looking at John 13-17 as one unified message, commonly known as The Upper Room Discourse.
 These five chapters, although they cover only a few short hours, contain about half of the red-letter verses in John’s Gospel.
 This is where Jesus’ most transformational and earth-shattering instructions are given.
 The Upper Room Discourse has been called ‘the Holy of Holies of Scripture’.
 Jesus always saves the best for last.

 Father, we are living in unprecedented times, watching as many of the things your Son gave as indicators to mark his Second Coming are transpiring before our very eyes.
 We know and believe that You are more than able to protect us and supply all our need according to your riches and glory in Christ Jesus.
 As we begin this new section in your precious word, help us to lift out all that You have to say to us.
 We ask this in Jesus’ name.
 Amen.